Shahnawaz1967/naukari-web/README.md

 5. [components folder]  in which we make pages for like functions.

 ## 🌐 `Languages and Tools used`
+  - React:-Javasript library which used to make Ui.
+  - Redux:-Redux is state management tool for manage state.
+  - React-Router:- for Routing go to different pages
+  - Tailwind Css:- Utility Css frameWork which used for styling the webapge of the wishWebApp and make responsive Project.
+  - Axios : For managing API and integration of Api
+  - React icons: we use react-icons because for icons.

 ## 🔧 `Project Clonning and Running`